Jahnavi-padala/OrderManagementSystem/README.md

  Key Features
  User Authentication (If applicable)
-Optional: If you have a login feature.
+: If you have a login feature.

 Admin/Staff Login: Authorized staff can log in to manage orders and invoices securely.